 November is National Hospice and Palliative Care Month, an occasion when care programs around the country are encouraged to educate their local communities about what services they offer and make it easy for people to learn more.

 Palliative care is actually a form of hospice care.
-Many clients with less than six months to live may be interested in pain relief and a better quality of life through hospice.
+Many patients with less than six months to live may be interested in pain relief and a better quality of life through hospice.

 Clients can also work with their provider or other medical staff to find the right balance of pain relief and the ability to function so they can try to treasure remaining time with loved ones.